BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Vue_passing_data.md

 at the end of the `createScene` method.
 If you are getting lost, please have a look at the code in the repository.

-Now it's time to run our app as usuall and the result must be the same as with the callbacks.
+Now it's time to run our app as usual and the result must be the same as with the callbacks.

 ## Sending data from Vue to BabylonJS with loose coupling and without exposing the BabylonJS objects to Vue